codefresh-io/cap-docs.codefresh.io/_docs/administration/oauth-setup.md

 1. From the **Select Git Source** list, select the Git Source in which to store the manifest for the `ConfigMap` you are creating.
   The list displays all the Git Sources created for the selected runtime.
 1. Optional.
 Enter a commit message.
-1. Select **Commit** at the bottom-right.
+1. At the bottom-right, select **Commit**.

-You have completed the set up to authorize Codefresh as an OAuth App in GitHub.
+You have completed the setup to authorize Codefresh as an OAuth App in GitHub.